fbpx

 > sudo service mongodb start

 2. If you the original addresses of the shard servers are preserved, the cluster will work without any changes.
 That can be done by using elastic IP addresses, and assigning them to the recovered shard servers (assuming the old cluster is dead).
-This address association is done in the AWS Management Console; CPM will not take care of that.
+This address association is done in the AWS Management Console; N2WS will not take care of that.
 When using new addresses, it is required to change the configuration in the config servers for the cluster to start working again.

 Conclusion: